yxshelly/getcleandata/CodeBook.md

 - These measurements summarized the 1) triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration, 2) triaxial Angular velocity from the gyroscope and 3) a 561-feature vector with time and frequency domain variables.

 ## Transformation
-- The data was created by merging two raw datasets: train and test.
+- The data was created by merging two raw datasets from train and test.
 - The measurements only restricted to those related to mean and standard deviation (66 in total).
-- The new dataset was further cleaned by calculating the average value for each measurement, at each of the six activities per subject.
+- The new dataset was further cleaned by calculating the average value for each measurement, for each of the six activities per subject.